AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 ActiveMesh Insane Mode Encryption Performance
 ===============================================

-This document publishes Aviatrix ActiveMesh Insane Mode encryption performance test benchmarks.
+This document provides Aviatrix ActiveMesh Insane Mode High-Performance Encryption (HPE) test benchmarks.

-For more information on Aviatrix Insane Mode, check out `this link. <https://docs.aviatrix.com/HowTos/insane_mode.html>`_
+For more information about Aviatrix Insane Mode, refer to `Insane Mode Encryption FAQ. <https://docs.aviatrix.com/HowTos/insane_mode.html>`_

 AWS Performance Test Results
 ----------------------------------------------

-Aviatrix High Performance Encryption (HPE), also known as ActiveMesh Insane Mode, achieves line rate performance with encryption in AWS when
-Jumbo frames are deployed (the default setting for AWS instances).
+Aviatrix ActiveMesh Insane Mode High-Performance Encryption (HPE) achieves line rate performance with encryption in AWS when Jumbo Frames are deployed (the default setting for AWS instances).
 The test benchmark baseline is the native AWS peering
-where no Aviatrix gateways
+where no Aviatrix Gateways
 are deployed in the VPCs.
 Adding 500 stateful firewall rules have little impact to the performance.

-Below are the test topologies.
+The test topologies are shown below.

 |test_topologies|